ljpatrick/marxpaint/docs/README.txt

                               default printer with default settings when the 'Print' button is pushed.

-                              However, if you hold the [ALT] key on the keyboard while pushing the button, as long as you're not in fullscreen mode, a Windows print dialog will appear, where you can change the
+                              However, if you hold the [Alt] key on the keyboard while pushing the button, as long as you're not in fullscreen mode, a Windows print dialog will appear, where you can change the